pvdz/yacge/README.md

   - I'd really love to create a graph based on this like you get from chess.com
 - Properly record moves made into a move list, it's currently only built to support playback of PGN games, which feels kind of backwards now
   - This includes the ability to create an alternative move while in the middle of some game and creating and recording an alternative line
-- Properly abstract the code so you can have multiple boards in the same page
-  - (The point of this is to support a neural network learning the game and I want to show it play multiple games at once)
 - Add stockfish to it?
 Or some other established open source engine, to play moves and what not.
 - Flip board (black down)
 - Show names when playing back PGN?
 Maybe more meta data.